jdam11/vps_initial_playbook/README.md

 ## Troubleshooting

 - Use the `-vvv` flag with `ansible-playbook` for detailed output during execution.
-For example, you can use `ansible-playbook -i inventory.yml playbook.yml -vvv` to debug issues such as verifying SSH connectivity or checking if the Tailscale setup is working correctly.
+For example, you can use `ansible-playbook -i inventory.ini playbook.yml -vvv` to debug issues such as verifying SSH connectivity or checking if the Tailscale setup is working correctly.
 - Ensure the initial SSH user has passwordless sudo access.
 - Verify Tailscale auth key validity if connection fails.